+1. Skills (hands-on) 33 1/3 percent

-- 2. Knowledge - 33 1/3 percent 3.
-Professional Skills 33 1/3 percent
+2. Knowledge 33 1/3 percent

+3. Professional Skills 33 1/3 percent

 Skills - Student Performance Objectives

 One-third of the grade is based on hands-on skills, as determined by the student performance objectives.
 Student performance objectives are based on criteria that have been identified for each of the competencies listed in the Florida Curriculum Frameworks and Student Performance Standards (attached).
 Students are given an overall rating for the competency.
 The ratings are as follows: